http://localhost:8081/api/greeting

 . -

-In Mule Palette, select Favorites > Logger, and then drag and drop the logger in between Set Payload and Validate size.
-The logger will help us stop the process to help debugging.
+In Mule Palette, select Favorites > Logger, and then drag the logger between Set Payload and Validate size.
+The logger stops the process to help debugging.
 No configuration of the logger is needed.

 -